Mestizo: Peru

 According to Alberto Flores Galindo, "By the 1940 census, the last that utilized racial categories, Mestizos were grouped with white, and the two constituted more than 53% of the population.
 Mestizos likely outnumbered Indians and were the largest population group."

+For the first time since 1940, a question using separate ethnic self-identifications was included in the 2017 census.
+Results show that Mestizos were 13,965,254 or 60.2% of the population aged 12 years old and above.

 Venezuela

 Mestizos are the majority in Venezuela, accounting for 51.6% of the country's population.
 According to D'Ambrosio 57.1% of Mestizos have mostly European characteristics, 28.5% have mostly African characteristics and 14.2% have mostly Amerindian characteristics.

 Spanish East Indies

 Guam and Northern Mariana Islands

 In Guam and Northern Mariana Islands, which were administered from the Philippines under the Spanish East Indies, the term mestizo referred to people of mixed Chamorro (indio) or Filipino and Spanish ancestry.
 In the administrative racial hierarchy, they were ranked below the full-blooded Spaniards (peninsulares and criollos), but ranked higher than full-blooded Indigenous Filipinos and Chamorro.
 The term indio originally applied to both Filipinos and Indigenous Chamorro, but they were later separately designated in Spanish censuses in Guam.
 Like in the Philippines, this caste system was legally mandated and determined what taxes a person must pay.
 Both full-blooded Spaniards and mestizos were exempt from paying tribute as specified in the Laws of the Indies.

 In modern Guam, the Chamorro term mestisu (feminine mestisa) refers to a person of mixed Chamorro and any foreign ancestry.
 It can be heritage-specific, such as mestisan CHamoru yan Tagalu ("female of mixed Chamorro and Filipino descent") or mestison CHamoru yan Amerikanu ("male of mixed Chamorro and White American descent").